How to Become a Software Engineer Without a Degree? [2026 Guide]

 Massive Open Online Courses (MOOCs) and tutorial sites can give you structured learning like a classroom.
 Many are free or low-cost.
 Popular platforms and resources include:

-- GUVI: (Grab Ur Vernacular Imprint) is an Indian edtech platform powered by IIT-Madras and IIM-A alumni.
+- HCL GUVI: (Grab Ur Vernacular Imprint) is an Indian edtech platform powered by IIT-Madras and IIM-A alumni.
 It stands out by offering tech courses in multiple Indian languages such as Tamil, Telugu, Hindi, and English, making it easier for beginners from regional backgrounds to learn in their comfort language.
 They offer:

 - Structured Courses on Full Stack Development, Python, Java, Data Science, Machine Learning, and more.

-- Zen Class: GUVI’s flagship career program, which includes mentor-led sessions, mock interviews, coding challenges, and placement support.
+- Zen Class: HCL GUVI’s flagship career program, which includes mentor-led sessions, mock interviews, coding challenges, and placement support.

 - Codekata & Webkata: Practice platforms for coding and web development challenges, similar to HackerRank or LeetCode, tailored for Indian learners.